evant/compose-collapsable/README.md

 ### CollapsableState

-`CollapsableBehavior` holds a `CollapsableState` which manages the actual expand and collapse state.
+`CollapsableTopBehavior` holds a `CollapsableState` which manages the actual expand and collapse state.
 You can use this state along with the behavior or by itself for your own more complex collapsing implementations.
 See the CustomLayoutTopAppBar and ParallaxBackgroundTopAppBar examples in the sample app.